 I like getting the Frozen Strawberry-Lemon Sunset from the Joffrey’s Stand, which you’ll find to the left of the Pavilion.
 For 75 cents more than the Moonshine, you’ll come away with a double shot of Grey Goose Vodka and a much more sizable drink.

-I’m really hoping the Burnt Ends Hash returns to form sooner rather than later.
-I gave last year’s a 10/10 on taste and value.
-The Slider is overpriced, but a lot of care goes into its creation and it’s sort of like Baskin Robbins in that it comes with your choice of at least 75 flavors with all of the different meats and sauces.
+Overall, a lot of care goes into the creation of the Slider and it’s sort of like Baskin Robbins in that it comes with your choice of at least 75 flavors with all of the different meats and sauces.
+All of the meats are smoked right there, which is a nice change of pace from some of the other “Outdoor Kitchens” that serve only to keep the food sort of warm after it’s carted in from a restaurant kitchen elsewhere in the Pavilion.
 The Chocolate Cake is worth stopping for specifically and the beer flight offers some interesting flavors that pair well with the barbecue.
 Nothing is reinventing the wheel here, but those that have been victimized by some “weird” flavors elsewhere may want to hone in on some good old fashioned smokehouse favorites.